Mount Kilimanjaro Destination Guide

 The Machame Route

-Known as the "Whiskey Route," the Machame path is one of the most scenic and popular routes up Kilimanjaro, offering stunning views and a variety of landscapes.
+Known as the "Whiskey Route," the Machame path is a 7-day journey to the summit of Kilimanjaro.
+One of the most scenic and popular routes up Kilimanjaro, offering stunning views and a variety of landscapes.

 Day 1 of Trek: Machame Gate (6,000ft) to Machame Camp (9,950 ft)